substrait-io/substrait-java/examples/substrait-spark/README.md

     io.substrait.plan.Plan plan = toSubstrait.convert(enginePlan);
 ```

-`ToSubstraitRel` is the main class and provides the convert method; this takes the Spark plan (optimized plan is best) and produce the Substrait Plan.
+`ToSubstraitRel` is the main class and provides the convert method; this takes the Spark plan (optimized plan is best) and produces the Substrait Plan.
 The most common relations are supported currently - and the optimized plan is more likely to use these.

 The `io.substrait.plan.Plan` object is a high-level Substrait POJO representing a plan.
 This could be used directly or more likely be persisted. protobuf is the canonical serialization form.
 It's easy to convert this and store in a file